indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_file_manifest.rst

         If ``replace`` is True (the default), the destination directory will be deleted and the final state of the destination directory should exactly match the state of the :py:class:`FileManifest`.

+        Upon successful materialization of all files in the manifest, all written files will be assessed for code signing with the ``file-manifest-install`` *action*.